 That little plant has been through one marriage, two apartments, 3 houses, two children, one divorce.
 The still-unidentified plant usually lived in the bathroom and, for lack of a better name, it was known as ‘the bathroom plant’.
 The plant traveled along with me when I moved to South Georgia.
 Imagine how surprised I was to find that the lush, green weeds growing all around my new home looked suspiciously like the bathroom plant.

-Research revealed that my little plant had a name, a proper name.
+The research revealed that my little plant had a name, a proper name.
 Tradescantia fluminensis!
 Sure, it still lives in the bathroom; it’s happy there.
 But on days when the rain is gently falling, I set it outside to have a little shower with its Southern cousins.